ORC Vs Parquet Vs Avro : How to select a right file format for Hive?

 Based on all the results we have captured, it should be pretty straight forward now to conclude, which is the best format to store and query data on Hive based on your requirements.

-We have done this kind of comparison exercises involving more complex steps for many of our customers and if you ask me which is the best file format, the answer is it depends on the customer requirement.
+We have done this kind of comparison exercises involving more complex steps for many of our customers.
+If you ask me which is the best file format, the answer is it depends on the customer requirement.

-Interestingly, we have found this file format choice to depend on various parameters like the amount of data that the customer needs to manage, the kind of queries that are frequently executed, the available infrastructure, various kinds of optimizations performed etc. For some situations ORC gave better results based on the above parameters, while for some Parquet won the bet and others went with Avro.
+Interestingly, we have found this file format choice to depend on various parameters.
+Parameters like the amount of data customer needs to manage, the kind of queries frequently executed, the available infrastructure, various kinds of optimizations performed etc. For some situations ORC gave better results based on the above parameters.
+While for some Parquet won the bet and others went with Avro.